-"Not A Paramilitary."
+'Not A Paramilitary.'
 Inside A Washington Militia's Efforts To Go Mainstream

-"Not A Paramilitary."
+'Not A Paramilitary.'
 Inside A Washington Militia's Efforts To Go Mainstream

 On a recent morning, Matt Marshall sat at a back table in Jim Bob's Chuck Wagon, a café in an old timber town about a half-hour outside of Seattle.

-It was the eve of a political rally Marshall had spent months planning.
+It was the eve of a political rally that Marshall had spent months planning.
 He scribbled last-minute notes in a homemade booklet, a Christmas present from his daughter.
-On the front, in black marker, she'd drawn the logo of the Washington Three Percent, the name of her dad's militia.
-Although that's not the word he uses.
+On the front, in black marker, she had drawn the logo of the Washington Three Percent, the name of her dad's militia.

 "We're absolutely not a paramilitary," he said.
 "We're a nonprofit corporation."

 To Marshall, "militia" conjures images of wannabes in the woods with guns – all bluster, no action.
-He said that's why he's grown frustrated with the national leadership of the Three Percent, which is named for the (debunked) belief that only 3% of colonists fought in the American Revolution.
+He said that is why he has grown frustrated with the national leadership of the Three Percent, which is named for the (debunked) belief that only 3% of colonists fought in the American Revolution.

-It's part of the broader "Patriot Movement," an assortment of militias, survivalists, and self-described "constitutionalist conservatives" that question the legitimacy of the federal government and seek to limit its powers.
+It's part of the broader "Patriot Movement," an assortment of militias, survivalists and self-described "constitutionalist conservatives" that question the legitimacy of the federal government and seek to limit its powers.
 Typically, these factions get lumped together under one catchall: anti-government extremists.

-"The narrative is, we're an all-white man, Christian Dominion-type, crazy, out there, far-right militia," Marshall said.
+"The narrative is, we're an all-white man, Christian Dominion-type, crazy, out-there, far-right militia," Marshall said.

 So, he set about changing that image.

 First, Marshall broke with the national Three Percent and took his group independent.
-He registered the Washington Three Percent as a nonprofit corporation – a move soon copied by groups in other states.
-Marshall's next step was even bolder: He ran for the local school board, pledging to represent conservative values.
+He registered the Washington Three Percent as a nonprofit corporation — a move soon copied by groups in other states.
+Marshall's next step was even bolder: He ran for a spot on the Eatonville school board, pledging to represent conservative values.
 Headlines portrayed him as a danger.

 Then, Marshall won.
-The victory was bigger than a school board seat – it was a ticket into the mainstream.
+The victory was bigger than a school board seat — it was a ticket to the mainstream.
 But before he could get too far from the fringe, a domestic terrorism scandal yanked him back.

-A report commissioned by Washington state lawmakers found that Republican Rep. Matt Shea was linked to three armed standoffs with the government and had advocated "Biblical warfare," even suggesting death was appropriate for those who disobey Biblical law.
-Shea's own party painted him as a domestic terrorist; he became a pariah at the statehouse.
+A report commissioned by Washington state lawmakers found that Republican Rep. Matt Shea was linked to three armed standoffs with the government and had advocated "biblical warfare," even suggesting death was appropriate for those who disobey biblical law.
+Shea's own party painted him as a domestic terrorist; he became a pariah at the Statehouse.
 Still, Shea refuses to resign and brags that labeling him an extremist has only boosted his popularity.

-Shea doesn't have many friends left at the capitol, but he does have a friend in Matt Marshall, as well as the support of several other militias and Patriot factions across the region.
-Marshall said he's spoken extensively with Shea and is convinced that the claims against him are sensationalized.
+Shea doesn't have many friends left at the Capitol, but he does have a friend in Matt Marshall, as well as the support of several other militias and Patriot factions across the region.
+Marshall said he has spoken extensively with Shea and is convinced that the claims against him are sensationalized.

 "It is very much a leaked thing that was used in a political way to make him look bad when he was giving a Bible study," Marshall said.
-"While you read scripture, it can sound very, very violent.
-It doesn't mean he's saying, 'We need to go do these things.'"
+"While you read Scripture, it can sound very, very violent.
+It doesn't mean he's saying, 'We need to go do these things.' "

 Marshall knows he's gambling with his political future by standing up for Shea — and he thinks it's a safe bet.
 Voters have known Shea's reputation for years, and they continue to elect him.
 Marshall said state lawmakers are missing the resentment bubbling up in rural, conservative areas that feel steamrolled by big-city liberals in Olympia and Seattle.